thoughtspot/thoughtspot.github.io/_data-connect/reference/data-connect-insider-tips.md

  ![]({{ site.baseurl }}/images/data_connect_load_status.png "Data load status")

-To see loading details for each table that makes up a data load, click on the name of the data load.
+To see loading details for each table that makes up a data load, click the name of the data load.

  ![]({{ site.baseurl }}/images/data_connect_load_table_status.png "Data load status details")